Plant-Food-Research-Open/calisim-examples-workshop-material/README.md

 Workshop material for calisim may be found in the [workshop directory.](workshop)

-This workshop material covers the following example models:
+This workshop material includes the following example models:

 1. JFruit2
 2. TEgenomeSimulator